elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 <a name="distrib-block"></a>

-### One JS block on several HTML elements ###
+###One JS block on several HTML elements###

-This design allows you to transparently implement blocks consisting of several components , which state must be agreed.
+This design allows you to transparently implement blocks consisting of several components, which state must be coordinated.
-For example, the " tab " widget, whereon clicking on the header of the tab (one HTML- element) changes the contents of the tab (the other HTML element).
+For example, the "tab" widget, whereon clicking on the header of the tab (one HTML element) changes the contents of the tab (the other HTML element).
+For example, the "tabbed panel" widget, whereon clicking on the tab (one HTML- element) changes the contents of the panel (the other HTML element).
 Another example - a marker indicating a point on the map (the first element) and the bound description of the point in the list next to the map (the second element).

 In order to bind the instance of a block to multiple HTML elements, one needs to write the same `id` value in block parameters for all of the bound HTML elements.